baltic-gtif/assets/indicators/conversion_PG_LT/description.md

 # Conversion of Permanent Grassland - Lithuania

 This indicator shows which land-use categories are most frequently converted to or from Permanent Grassland and where these conversions occur spatially.
-It helps identify hotspots of change, revealing regions where specific categories drive grassland loss or contribute most to grassland positive conversion.
+It helps to identify hotspots of land use change, revealing regions where specific categories drive grassland loss or contribute most to grassland positive conversion.

 ## Data Sources & references:
 - **Global Soil Organic Carbon** content and Sequestration Potential Maps (GSOCseq) V1.0.0: